jpconstantineau/ErgoTravel/BuildInstructions.md

 ---

+## Install Standoffs
+**This step only applies if you have an Internal Screw PCB Top Plate**

+_Ignore if you use the "External Screws PCB Case".
+This was included with V1.0 Prototypes_

+---

 ## Install Switches
 **This is the last time you will have access to the diodes and the other components on the top side.
 Double check your work before continuing!**